 Third party material 101

-An original work is one not received from others nor one copied from or based upon the work of others.
+Original work is one not received from others nor one copied from or based upon the work of others.
 It is a work created with a unique style and substance.
-The term "originality" is often applied as a compliment to the creativity of artists, writers, and thinkers.
+The term "originality" is often applied as a complement to the creativity of artists, writers, and thinkers.
 (Wiki)

 We made this document for you to help you understand your responsibility as a designer when creating and submitting ideas on jovoto.